optuna/optuna/README.md

 ```
 </details>

-If you use OptunaHub or `AutoSampler` in one of your research projects, please cite [our paper](https://arxiv.org/abs/2510.02798) "OptunaHub: A Platform for Black-Box Optimization":
+If you use OptunaHub sucn as `AutoSampler` in one of your research projects, please cite [our paper](https://arxiv.org/abs/2510.02798) `OptunaHub: A Platform for Black-Box Optimization`:

 <details open>
 <summary>OptunaHub Paper BibTeX</summary>